Felipe Salvador: Joining the Katipunan

-When Aguinaldo surrendered to the US forces in April 1901, Salvador went to the mountains and began conducting independent guerrilla operations.
+When Aguinaldo was captured by the US forces in March 23, 1901, Salvador went to the mountains and began conducting independent guerrilla operations.

 Rise of Santa Iglesia

 The religious sect he organized, called Santa Iglesia or Holy Church, borrowed much of its organization and terminology from the Catholic Church, although the creed of the Santa Iglesia had strongly anti-Spanish, anti-Catholic overtones.
 Assuming the title of pontiff, Salvador gave away or sold crucifixes and rosaries to his followers and officiated at religious rites similar to those of the Catholic Church.
 He affected long hair and wore clothes associated with Biblical figures, and was reverently regarded by his followers as a prophet.
 He warned of the coming of a second "great flood" that would destroy all non-believers, and spoke of a rain of gold and jewels for his followers afterwards.
 He also promised them God would turn their bolo knives into rifles if they fought bravely and were faithful to Santa Iglesia.

 Salvador also promised the barrio people ownership of land when the government was overthrown, and earned their faith and respect.
 He would enter a town with a group of long-haired and long-robed followers, plant a bamboo cross in the middle of the plaza and launch an eloquent exhortation that would lead many to join his movement.
 During those years he gained many adherents among the poor and landless masses of Bulacan, Pampanga, Tarlac, Pangasinan and Nueva Ecija.

 Salvador's headquarters was located on Mount Arayat, and from there he directed the operations of his men.
 His top lieutenant, Gen. Manuel Garcia—alias Capt.
 Tui—usually led the raids on the military outposts; during lulls in the fighting, Salvador continued to recruit large numbers of followers.
 His followers, by one estimate, numbered over 2,000.
 By May 1906 Salvador was commanding an army of 300 men and 100 rifles.

 Telling the story of Salvador in "The Philippines: A Past Revisited", Constantino said that the people's support for Salvador was so steadfast that the government found it difficult to obtain information on his movements—not even a promised reward of P2,000 for his capture could elicit any information from the people, and whenever he and his followers raided military detachments, a large number of peasants would voluntarily supply them fighting men.
 In 1902 the Philippine Constabulary captured him in Pampanga and the courts convicted him of sedition but he managed to escape from prison and returned to Central Luzon.